heshamabdelazim/Learn-Postman-with-me/README.md

 ## Content of this Repo is the following
 - Postman definition as a tool.
 - Postman interface
+- APIs in test
+- APIs to test
-- API requests methods & Status codes
+- API requests methods
 - In the script section (for automation)
 - Variables
 - Most of assertions(checks) of an API